-Brief note on the parasitic adaptations in Helminths
+Brief note on parasitic adaptations in Fasciola

 The life history of liver fluke is much complicated due to the occurrence of several larval forms in a series.
 It is digenetic, i.e. requiring two alternating hosts for its completion.
 This helps in dispersal of the worm as well as reduces the period of exposure to many hazards of the environment.